ZecHub/zechub/site/Zcash_Community/Cypherpunk_Zero_NFT.md

 - 72% of supply (7,200 NFTs) will be released to the public using a novel whitelisting mechanism that requires using a Zcash wallet supporting encrypted memos (more details below).
 - 24% of supply (2,400 NFTs) will be held by ECC in the Cypherpunk Reserve, for use in future initiatives that advance Zcash and privacy within the Web3 space.

+# Cypherpunk Zero v2 Whitelist (test)

+Yes the original collection got hacked, that is why we are making it even better!

 <iframe style={{ border: 'none', width: '100%' }} height="540px" src="https://blocksurvey.io/copy-of-cypherpunk-v2-whitelist-KgRTgcGRTLePbNqIKRRuMA?v=o" />

 ## Resources